CURRICULUM VITAE

 Academic research (UK Universities, 5 years). ·

-University teaching of graduate and
+University teaching of graduate and postgraduate students of diverse

-postgraduate students of diverse nationalities and backgrounds quantitative
+nationalities and backgrounds quantitative methods and microcomputer data

-in the UK, 2 years). ·
+management applications (MBA, M.Sc. programmes in the UK, 2 years). ·

-Questionnaire surveys and data analyses (UK,
+Questionnaire surveys and data analyses (UK, agricultural sector, 2

-agricultural sector, 2 years). ·
+years). ·

 Fish farm management consultancy.
-Design and
+Design and implementation of

-farming enterprises (UK private sector, 5 years). · Formulation of project proposals and provision of international short-term consultancy services in aquaculture and livestock development projects.
+(UK private sector, 5 years). · Formulation of project proposals and provision of international short-term consultancy services in aquaculture and livestock development projects.
 (Vakakis International S.A., Greece, 3 years). ·

-Aquaculture production and fish health
+Aquaculture production and fish health management advice and relevant

-and immunological products -fish vaccines.
-(VetCareÔ Greece, ongoing sine 1993. |
+vaccines.
+(VetCareÔ Greece, ongoing since 1993). |

 experience outside Greece: